RichardCochrane/file_importer/README.md

 This test is by no means perfect but should hopefully show you what I can do.
 That said, where I'd take this further if it were to go into production:
 - Small refactoring of templates in the client - using the Django template inheritance structure is definitely preferred
 - Being able to download the list of query results (as csv or in excel format)
+- Automated tests should definitely be present in anything actually running in production

+## Scaling for Future Growth

+My separation of file import from Euro conversions would definitely help to allow scaling horizontally at either one of those parts without affecting the other.
+I have a basic chunking available, but commented out, that would commit the transactions in batches instead of individually.
+For the number of transactions here, commit invidual database inserts is feasible but dealing with millions of records would require optimisation in how the database connections are used.

+I would a NO-SQL databaes to cache the exchange rates so that it's only ever done once a day.

+## Screenshots

+The File Importer Client has a folder with [screenshots](https://github.com/RichardCochrane/file_importer_client/tree/main/screenshots) that show you HOW the pages should look, in the event that you are not able to run my code.
+I've cloned the repos and run through the installation twice so it should work and I'm happy to help fix any issues that arise when installing or running the apps.

+## An Apology

+I glossed over the requirement to use the Django REST framework, instead cobbling my own API.
+This was not intentional - I believe that using community-developed, well-trusted software, like the Django REST framework, is absolutely a better way to go over hand-coding your own solution but it was a detail I missed until it was too late to go back and rewrite the API to use it.
+That said, I hope that what I've done demonstrates mastery of this.